The Viet Cong’s Home-Made Weapons.

 By the time the video was shot, they had been held in captivity for FIFTEEN MONTHS, being moved around the jungle to avoid rescue.

 Other interesting footage in the video is of crossbows, spikes, spear launchers, punji traps and some awful looking thing called a porcupine, which could sweep a whole squad of soldiers off a trail (@ 1 – 3.30 mns in).
-The narrator says that hundreds of thousands of punji traps had been dug along the trails in the jungle, and they also feature in my novel.

 For POWs left behind in Laos, see also: